JackH1155/Top-10-Rated-Animes/README.md

 [View the live project here](https://top-10-anime-f8c245cd60e9.herokuapp.com/)

 The project contains an application called Top 12 Anime which is a website that gives details on the top 12 rated anime of all time.
+I originally had the top 10 rated animes but decided to change to the top 12 animes as I think the 3 per row looked nicer and used up a bit more whitespace without being to big.

 The admin user of the site can manage comments to keep the website a respectable and harmfree place